fernandonobel/OneModel-matlab/README.md

 Download this repository into the directory of your choice.
 Then within MATLAB go to `HOME/ENVIROMENT >> Set path` and add the directory of the repository and the `utils` and `parser` directories to the list (if they aren't already).

-ModelClass is developed for Matlab R2020b.
-ModelClass was not tested to work in earlier versions of Matlab.
+OneModel is developed for Matlab R2020b.
+OneModel was not tested to work in earlier versions of Matlab.

 ## Use the MATLAB syntax highlight with the .mc files